MFauzanAP/Illegal-Parking-Detection/README.md

 4. Build and install [DarkHelp](https://github.com/stephanecharette/DarkHelp?tab=readme-ov-file#building-darkhelp-windows)

 ## Output Directories

+> [!NOTE]
+> The program will always generate a pdf report summarizing the entire mission.
+This is stored in the `output` directory.

 The following list shows the available output directories and their descriptions.
 A sample output is provided in the `output` directory.